-When your CRM system is separated from your contact center solution, customer data can easily get lost or compromised.
+When your contact center CRM integration system is separated from your contact center solution, customer data can easily get lost or compromised.
 This can result in incomplete information on the customer, which in turn affects their experience.
 Lost customer data results in a frustrating experience for both the customer and agent, losing time with redundancies and possibly losing the customer altogether.

 Should I have a built-in contact center CRM integration for my workforce optimization solution?

 To better support your customers and provide a best-in-class experience for them, your contact center solution should be fully integrated with your CRM.
 This provides a higher level of service and can increase CSAT scores and profitability.

 1. A limited view of your customer means limited support for them.